sitepoint/wp_theme_basetheme/readme.txt

 == License ==

-Sitepoint is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+SitePoint is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the
-Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 == Credits ==

-Sitepoint utilises the following awesomeness:
+SitePoint Base is packed full of the following wholesome goodness:

-[Unsemantic](http://unsemantic.com), which is licensed under GPL and MIT license [Modernizr](http://modernizr.com), which is licensed under the MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses
+- [Unsemantic](http://unsemantic.com), which is licensed under GPL and MIT license
+- [Modernizr](http://modernizr.com), which is licensed under the MIT license
+- [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license
+- [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses

+SitePoint Base includes the following awesomeness:

-[Font Awesome](http://fortawesome.github.io/Font-Awesome) icon font, which is licensed under SIL Open Font License and MIT License
+- [Font Awesome](http://fortawesome.github.io/Font-Awesome) icon font, which is licensed under SIL Open Font License and MIT License
-[Open Sans font](https://fonts.google.com/specimen/Open+Sans), which is licensed under Apache License Version 2.0 [Dosis](https://fonts.google.com/specimen/Dosis), which is licensed under SIL Open Font License 1.1
+- [Open Sans font](https://fonts.google.com/specimen/Open+Sans), which is licensed under Apache License Version 2.0
+- [Dosis](https://fonts.google.com/specimen/Dosis), which is licensed under SIL Open Font License 1.1

 == Changelog ==